 Task manager alternative

-For when the task
+For when the task is not the whole problem.

 Sometimes you know what you need to do.
 But you have lost the reason.
 The thread.
 The context.
 The state that made the next step obvious.